-6) Ashtekar variables in classical general relativity, by Domenico Giulini, 43 pages, preprint available in TeX form as gr-qc/9312032.
+6) Domenico Giulini, "Ashtekar variables in classical general relativity", available as gr-qc/9312032.

-This was a lecture given at the 117th WE-Heraeus Seminar: "The Canonical Formalism in Classical and Quantum General Relativity", 13-17 September 1993, Bad-Honnef, Germany, the goal of which was to give an introduction to Ashtekar's "new variables" for general relativity.
+This was a lecture given at the 117th WE-Heraeus Seminar: "The Canonical Formalism in Classical and Quantum General Relativity", 13-17 September 1993, Bad Honnef, Germany, the goal of which was to give an introduction to Ashtekar's "new variables" for general relativity.

-Well, I'm really busy these days trying to finish up a big project, hence the low number of "Week s" per week, but papers are piling up, and there are some pretty interesting ones, so I thought I'd quickly mention a few.
+Well, I'm really busy these days trying to finish up a big project, hence the low number of "Weeks" per week, but papers are piling up, and there are some pretty interesting ones, so I thought I'd quickly mention a few.
 This bunch will mainly concern quantum gravity.

-1) "Possible implications of the quantum theory of gravity", by Louis Crane, 5 pages in LaTeX format, available as hep-th/9402104.
+1) Louis Crane, "Possible implications of the quantum theory of gravity", available as hep-th/9402104.